 Lancaster, PA 17604-3003

 Floors 2 & 3 in both Shadek-Fackenthal and Martin are designated as quiet study areas.
-Please hold calls when in quiet study areas.

 The 1st and Ground floors in both library buildings, as well as the Mezzanine in Shadek-Fackenthal are designated as collaborative study spaces.